muratk3n/thirdwave/en/README.md

 How about H2 Lada?

-"Russia: Aurus Unveils a \#Hydrogen \#FuelCell-Powered Luxury Limousine-"
+"Russia: Aurus Unveils a Hydrogen FuelCell-Powered Luxury Limousine"

 ---